owensgl/intro-genomics/labs/lab_6.md

 samtools view -h SalmonSim.Stabilising.p10.i1.80000.sort.bam | head
 ```

-Another important step in processing alignment files is to mark PCR duplicates.
+Another important step in processing alignment files is to mark duplicates.
 These
 are cases where we have sequenced the same molecule more than once.
 Since they
 don't represent independent observations of the genome, we need to mark them so
 that we only use one copy in our calculations.
 We'll use picardtools for this.